ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Skipmancer/5th Level/Far Skip.md

 - **Casting Time:**
 	- 15 Seconds.
 - **[[Psyfocus]] Cost:**
-	- 70
+	- 40
 - **[[Neural Heat]] Generation:**
 	- 0
 - [[Range]]:
-	- 15ft
+	- 15ft.
 - **Target**:
-	- A willing creature, line of sight is not needed.
+	- A willing creature on the same planet, line of sight is not needed.
 - **Components**:
 	- Gesture.
 - **Duration**:
 	- Instant.
 - **Effects**:
+	- *You create a distant psychic link with another creature, using them as a kind of psychic antenna for a long range skip.*
-	- You teleport all willing creatures within range of you to a willing creature.
-This target creature can be anywhere on the same planet and does not require line of sight.
+	- All willing creatures within range of you teleport to the target creature.
-		- Creatures cannot be bigger than 12ft$^3$.
-		- Everything every creature has equipped or stored on them teleports with them.
-Things bigger than 15ft$^3$ cannot be teleported.
+		- Everything a creature has equipped or stored on them teleports with them.
-		- You cannot teleport parts of a creature, you may only teleport the whole creature. ([[Cybernetics]] are considered parts of the creature)
+		- You cannot teleport parts of a creature, you may only teleport the whole creature. ([[Cybernetics]] are considered parts of the creature
+- **Stats**:
+	- 15ft$^3$ Max Teleported Creature Volume.
 - **Upcasting**:
 	- You cannot upcast this psycast.